ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 * Set up Prometheus for collecting metrics information by following the section on [Setting up Prometheus](#setting-up-prometheus)
 * Set up Grafana to visualize metrics by following the section on [Setting up Grafana](#setting-up-grafana)
 * Set up Jaeger analyze tracing as mentioned in the section [Setting up Jaeger](#setting-up-the-jaeger-server)
-* Set up Elastic Stack only if you are interested in analysing logs by following the section on [Setting up Elastic Stack](#setting-up-elastic-stack)
+* Set up Elastic Stack only if you are interested in analysing logs by following the section on [Setting up the Elastic Stack](#setting-up-the-elastic-stack)

 ### Step 3 - Creating a 'Hello World' Ballerina Service